des267/315-m/README.md

 Within the course registration panel, a user can click on a green button labelled "enroll" to enroll the student in the course that is within the same row.
 If a user wishes to unenroll a student from a course, in the student information panel they can click on a red button labelled "Unenroll" to remove the student from the course within the same row.

+Within each container is a searchbar that will filter courses based on their start times.
+This is useful if the user wishes to find courses that fit within the schedule of the student or possibly have a matching time.

 ***** **_NOTICE:_** *****